One Book, One New Tecumseth

 - Join the conversation: have your book club discuss the title or register for one of the book club discussion groups hosted by New Tecumseth Public Library.
 Watch our website, facebook page, blog and twitter account for more details on the events connected with this community experience.

 - Connect with the author and your community.
-One Book, One New Tecumseth culminates with an evening with the Author in May.
-Enjoy an author talk followed by a book-signing.
+One Book, One New Tecumseth culminates with an evening with the Author.

 Machine Without Horses: Helen Humphreys – 2019